 Figure Out the Peak Hour Demand

-Once you know the FHR, think about how much water your household uses in your peak hour demand.
+Once you know the first-hour rating, the next step to confirming the correct size water heater you need is to determine how much water your household uses in your peak hour demand.
 The peak hour is the period of time you and your family members use the most water at the same time.

 For example, let’s say your peak hour demand happens in the morning before you head to work and the kids go to school.
-You might need to take a shower, and you all might have to wash your hands.
+You may need to take a shower while other individuals in your home perform other essential tasks such as washing the dishes, performing laundry, or taking a bath.

 Use the chart from Energy.Gov to figure out how many gallons you’ll use in total: